Frequently Asked Questions

-UT Southwestern University Hospitals (St. Paul and Zale Lipshy) manage the compliance of this process separately from UT Southwestern Ambulatory Services clinics.
+UT Southwestern University Hospitals (William P. Clements Jr. University Hospital and Zale Lipshy University Hospital) manage the compliance of this process separately from UT Southwestern Ambulatory Services clinics.
 If you are a patient at either hospital, the admissions staff will ask that you sign a form that combines the NPP with the consent for admission.
 It is possible that you will be asked to sign a separate acknowledgment form if you are later seen at a clinic.

 What did you do with my medical information pre-HIPAA?

 UT Southwestern has always protected the privacy and confidentiality of your health care and has treated your health information accordingly.
 The new HIPAA law formalizes these privacy requirements, so that in addition to being a good practice, they are now spelled out as law.